cognate-lang/cognate/README.md

 As the above program shows, words starting with lowercase letters are ignored by the compiler (and greyed out).
 This allows comments and code to be easily bundled together, enhancing readability and allowing programmers to more easily express their intentions.
 While this means that Cognate can be very verbose, verbosity can be a good thing - this "informal syntax" gives extra information to anyone reading the source.

 ### Cognate is fast
 Cognate is compiled directly to C. Even my naive attempt at a compiler is able to outperform most interpreted languages, leaving python and ruby in the dust.
-As time goes on.
 As time goes on, I will be able to optimise the compiler and gain even more performance.
 Furthermore, cognate produces very small binaries and could be used for a high level language in an embedded environment.

 ### Cognate is simple
 Cognate has only a handful of syntax elements.
 In future, this will allow me to elegantly introduce compile time macros and reflection, similar to those found in lisp dialects, that manipulate the syntax tree directly.
 I am also looking at implementing Forth-style code metaprogramming with immediate words, etc.